TechniCollins/radiology-tweets/README.md

 ## Google Developer account

 You'll need a service account to make changes to spreadsheets.
 Use [this](https://console.cloud.google.com/iam-admin/serviceaccounts/create) link to create the required project and credentials.
 Credentials will be downloaded to your local machine.
-Save the credentials file as `credentials.json` to your project dir.
+Save the credentials file as `credentials.json` to `twitter_client/management/commands/`.

 ## Twitter Develper account